official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 “But before any action was taken against him, we would need to be very sure indeed that there was compelling evidence.
 It would be best to deal with Afghanistan initially

-43 JIC Assessment, 18 September 2001, ‘UK Vulnerability to Major Terrorist Attack’.
-As a Director in the Treasury Public Services Directorate responsible for the Defence, Diplomacy and Intelligence Team, Ms Margaret Aldred, the Secretary to the Inquiry, was present at the discussion.
+[^43]: JIC Assessment, 18 September 2001, ‘UK Vulnerability to Major Terrorist Attack’.
+As a Director in the
-44  BBC News, 21 September 2001, Blair pledges solidarity with the US.
+[^44]:  BBC News, 21 September 2001, Blair pledges solidarity with the US.

 327

-and then take our time to see whether we could build up the case against Iraq or other countries.”45
+and then take our time to see whether we could build up the case against Iraq or other countries.”[^45]

 87. Mr Blair added that there was very wide international support for a careful and considered US approach.
 It was sometimes frustrating to work with a coalition, but